 - You were planned for God’s pleasure!
 You exist for God’s benefit, his glory, his purpose, and his delight.
 Bringing enjoyment to God, living for his pleasure, is the first purpose of your life.
 We are able to bring pleasure to God through worship, which is far more than music – anything you do that brings glory to God is an act of worship.
 Every activity can be transformed into an act of worship when you do it for the praise, glory, and pleasure of God.“You created everything, and it is for your pleasure that they exist and were created” (Revelation 4:11 NLT).

 - You were formed for God’s family!
 Because God is love, he treasures relationships.
 At Grace Hills, we want to welcome you into our church family and get to know you better.
 Membership Matters is our basic introduction to Grace Hills and is designed to explain what we believe and what we’re all about.
-Whether you’re looking to take your first step in a relationship with Jesus Christ, get baptized, or get plugged into a small group, we are here to offer you guidance and support.“God’s unchanging plan has always been to adopt us into his own family by bringing us to himself through Jesus Christ.
+Whether you’re looking to take your first step in a relationship with Jesus Christ, get baptized, or get plugged into a Grace Group, we are here to offer you guidance and support.“God’s unchanging plan has always been to adopt us into his own family by bringing us to himself through Jesus Christ.
 And this gave him great pleasure” (Ephesians 1:5 NLT).

 - You were created to become like Christ!
 Spiritual growth is not so much about “doing” as it is about “becoming” – becoming more like Christ.
 It’s a life-long adventure that takes patience, commitment, and intentional focus.
 Ultimately, the Christian life is about building an intimate relationship with Jesus as the Holy Spirit changes us from the inside out, and loving others the way Jesus loves us.“As the Spirit of the Lord works within us, we become more and more like him and reflect his glory even more” (2 Corinthians 3:18b NLT).